simps1982/commodore-8bit/peek-and-poke-intro.md

 # Introducing PEEK and POKE
 Few will ever have spent much time using an 8-bit Commodore, such as the C64, without having encountered the `PEEK` and `POKE` commands.
 I say commands, though technically `POKE` is an operating system command while `PEEK` is a **function** designed to return an integer when called.

-`PEEK` and `POKE` respectively reveal the value stored at a specified memory address, and inject a value into a specified memory address.
-In other words, they are extremely powerful, giving the user direct unfettered access to the real workings of their 8-bit microcomputer.
-Accordingly, while many problems may be solved, and solutions achieved, most efficiently through correct use of PEEK and POKE, using so powerful a command as POKE does have the potential to compeletely freeze the computer, requiring a hard reboot, or to overwrite one's current program, erasing it from memory.
+`PEEK` **reveals** the value stored at a specified memory address. `POKE` **injects** a value into a specified memory address.
+In other words, these two keywords are extremely powerful, giving the user direct unfettered access to the real workings of his/her 8-bit microcomputer.
+Accordingly, while many problems may be solved, and solutions achieved, most efficiently through correct use of `PEEK` and `POKE`, using so powerful a command as POKE does have the potential to cause serious problems such as freezing the computer, requiring a hard reboot, or the overwriting of one's current program, erasing it from memory.

-Although a whole sub-culture, complete with tee-shirts and mugs, built on **PEEK-and-POKE-centered-programming** is perhaps most strongly associated with the C64, countless variants of BASIC running on a range of hardware platforms also use these two reserved keywords.
+Although a whole sub-culture, complete with tee-shirts and mugs, built on **PEEK-and-POKE-centered-programming** is perhaps most strongly associated with the C64, countless variants of BASIC running on a range of hardware platforms also use these two reserved keywords, primarily in the 8-bit era, but even through the 16- and 32-bit eras.
+It is hard to overstate the important legacy of these two keywords.

 `POKE` was commonly used to gain an advantage in C64 games, usually by using a special accessory cartridge to freeze a game in play and hacking a copy of the code in RAM to provide unlimited retries or access to the final level or the full range of advanced weapons, for example, once the memory addresses of these variables had been discovered, whether by painstaking trial-and-error or by looking them up in magazines.

-For a time, some gaming sub-culture vernaculars used 'Pokes' and 'Cheat codes' interchangeably.
-Some magazines published tables full of 'Pokes' (meaning cheat code mumbers).
+For a time, some gaming sub-culture vernaculars used 'Pokes' and 'Cheat codes' as interchangeable terms.
+Several 8-bit gaming magazines regularly published tables of 'Pokes' (meaning cheat code mumbers).

 ## Syntax of PEEK and POKE
 PEEK and POKE commands take the following form:
 - `PEEK(ADDRESS)`
 - `POKE ADDRESS, VALUE`

 where ADDRESS and (where applicable) VALUE are both integers (whole numbers).
+Unlike in many programming scenarios, memory addresses are expected in decimal, not hexadecimal notation.

 The parentheses (rounded brackets) are vital when using `PEEK`, as it is a function designed to return a single-byte integer value.